Skip to content

 Yes.
 Cash is king in Bosnia.
 Some vendors in more rural areas may be unable to accept international card payments.

 Taxi drivers, street vendors, and tour guides often only accept Bosnian money.
-So, it’s a good idea to have some Bosnian convertible marks (BAM) on hand for these situations.
+So, it’s a good idea to have some Bosnian convertible marks (BAM) on hand.

 In larger cities and tourist areas, cards are widely accepted.
 However, having a bit of local currency ensures you’re ready for any scenario!